Keep abreast of market developments and maintain property investment profits

 Among these is that the fact you’re prepared to put down more of your money, which gives the lender more confidence in that you’ve done your homework and understand the risks and rewards.
-It usually translates into a lower interest rate – so you get the benefit of lower mortgage payments at a reduced rate of interest.
-Over a number of years, this can make a big difference.
+Over a number of years, this can make a big difference as you will get the benefit of lower mortgage payments at a reduced rate of interest.

 As your mortgage payments are lower, that rental cover number is easier to achieve, too.